JaeBi3/recipes/Lemon_Pepper_Fettuccine.md

 - tongs
 - knife
 - cutting board
+- collander or strainer
+- cheese grater
+- micro grater for lemon rind
 - small bowl for the lemon juice and rind
-- collander or strainer

 ## Overview (see method below for detailed instructions)
-1. Heat oil in saucepan & boil water in stock pot
+1. Heat oil in saucepan & boil water in stock pot.
-2. Once heated, add capers to oil
+2. Once heated, add capers to oil.
-3. Once boiling, add pasta and spinach to water, set a timer for the pasta (12 minutes for *Woolies* pasta)
+3. Once boiling, add pasta and spinach to water, set a timer for the pasta (12 minutes for *Woolies* pasta).
-4. Prepare lemon and aromatics, grate the cheese
+4. Prepare lemon and aromatics, grate the cheese.
-5. Remove capers once done
+5. Remove capers once done.
-6. Add aromatics to oil and cook until fragrant (~5 minutes)
+6. Add aromatics to oil and cook until fragrant (~5 minutes).
-7. Add lemon to oil and mix well
+7. Add lemon, salt, and pepper to oil and mix well.
-8. Once done, use tongs to transfer some pasta to the oilin order to transfer some of the starchy water
+8. Once done, use tongs to transfer some pasta to the oil in order to transfer some of the starchy water.
-9. Drain the rest of the pasta/spinach and place back in stock pot
+9. Drain the rest of the pasta/spinach and place back in stock pot.
-10. Pour the contents of the saucepan into the stock pot and mix well
+10. Pour the contents of the saucepan into the stock pot and mix well.
-11. Serve topped with cheese, capers, and parsley (if using)
+11. Serve topped with cheese, capers, and parsley (if using).

 ## Method
 1. Put the olive oil into a small saucepan and put on medium-high heat (gas mark 7).